kaiser-in-exile/a-believable-fiction/src/posts/chains/torricelli-venice.md

 This is also my first post in a chained post.
 The idea behind these posts being that they are within themselves an interconnected web of ideas.
 They are always expanding, and quite often referencing to other posts in a similar domain.
 Of course this being the first post in this domain, does not have any links, however the idea is that subsequent ones will.

+However in the spirit of incompleteness, I will also most likely make more changes to this.
+Perhaps expanding on the reasoning here and there, or adding more media.
+This is an experiment after all.

 ## Circumstance

 I attented a session today about digital gardens.
 One of the presentation items stuck to me was Torricelli, which was a bespoke tool demonstrated which helped curate the digital garden.
 Unfortunately following some reasoning, I managed to connect it to the Most Serene Republic of Venice, I found the chain of thought pretty amusing and organic, which does made it somewhat in theme with the idea of a digital garden.
 Thus, I will document it out here in case someone wants to follow along to the chain.